What is an email MCP?

 What's the difference between an email MCP and an email REST API?

 An email REST API requires the client (including an AI agent) to read documentation and craft HTTP requests.
-An email MCP exposes the same operations as typed tools the agent can discover at runtime, with schema, descriptions, and structured errors.
-Both work; MCP is faster and safer for agents.
+An email MCP exposes agent-facing workflow operations as typed tools the agent can discover at runtime, with schema, descriptions, and structured errors.
+Both work; MCP is faster and safer for campaign and lifecycle work.

 Do all email platforms have an MCP server?

-No. As of April 2026, Resend ships a send-focused MCP, nitrosend ships a 21-tool full-surface MCP, and most others ship none.
+No. As of April 2026, Resend ships a send-focused MCP, nitrosend ships a workflow-surface MCP for campaigns and lifecycle operations, and most others ship none.

 Can I write my own email MCP server?